Frequently Asked Questions

 Laser therapy is not as effective if the energy emitted by the laser is absorbed by the water in the tissue and converted into heat.
 Wavelengths between 960nm and 980nm coincide with peak absorption by water.

 This inhibits the ability of the laser to penetrate the tissues and causes of localized heating.
-In addition to overheating the tissues and degenerating into carbonization (necrosis) it does not generate therapeutic benefits.
+It is more interesting to use those wavelengths that are absorbed by the chromophores that produce the photobiomodulation.

-The ability of the therapeutic laser to stimulate main receptors, melanin, haemoglobin, and cytochromes-C decays exponentially with wavelengths greater than 940 nm.
+The ability of the therapeutic laser to stimulate main receptors, melanin, haemoglobin, and cytochrome-C oxidase decays exponentially with wavelengths greater than 940 nm.

 The wavelength of the laser determines the interaction’s intensity between the laser and the water in the tissues.